 How to Grow Common Juniper From Seed

 Though it can be a slow process taking up to three years, common junipers are not difficult to grow from seeds.
 Common junipers are dioecious, meaning that individual trees are either male or female, and must be planted nearby the opposite sex in order to cross-pollinate and produce fruit.
-Once the fruit of the common juniper has ripened (turned from green to purple-black), the seeds can be harvested and either sowed directly into the garden or stored over the winter to be sowed in the spring.
+Once the fruit of the common juniper has ripened (turned from green to purple-black), the seeds can be harvested and either sown directly into the garden or stored over the winter to be sown in the spring.

 If you are not sowing the seeds immediately, they should be cleaned and air-dried to prevent the formation of mold.
-Common juniper seeds require cold-stratification in order to germinate and must be kept in an airtight container at 20 to 40 degrees Fahrenheit for up to 120 days prior to planting.
+Common juniper seeds require stratification in order to germinate and must be kept in an airtight container at 20 to 40 degrees Fahrenheit for up to 120 days prior to planting.
 Because common juniper germination rates are notoriously poor, it's a good idea to sow several seeds at once for the best chances of success.

 Seedlings will grow quite slowly, and it may take two more full years before a seedling is sufficiently large to plant in the landscape.
 The potted seedling should be moved into a sheltered location for each overwintering period (but not moved indoors).